allan-bonadio/SquishyElectron/README.quantum.md

 ------------------------------------------------ wish list for v3

-- Any number of dimensions, eg x and s, the spin, becomes ψ[1...N][-½, ½] or a 2d wave is ψ[1...N][1...N], either two 1D particles or 1 2D particle whats the diff?  well, the potential V with two particles, each depends on the loc of the other.
-For one particle in 2D, the potential

 - UI ability to set n of dimensions, and to specify angular momentum, and any energy/potential differences therein.
 Two particles in the same space should have the same X coordinates; one in 2-d space should have X  and Y coords.
 The V potential would be 1-dimensional or 2 dimensional, depending.
+Any number of dimensions, eg x and s, the spin, becomes ψ[1...N][-½, ½] or a 2d wave is ψ[1...N][1...N], either two 1D particles or 1 2D particle whats the diff?  well, the potential V with two particles, each depends on the loc of the other.
+For one particle in 2D, the potential is a 2d map.

-- Emscripten engine in C
+- Emscripten engine in C - definitely https://emscripten.org/docs/getting_started/downloads.html
-https://emscripten.org/docs/getting_started/downloads.html
+Multiprocessing must be done with pThreads and/or web workers, it seems.

+- test harness to run C++ iterator for testing

 - OpenGL, if possible (maybe v4?)
+Must be webgl cuz emscripten doesn't do full OpenGL (basically OpenGL ES = WebGL anyway).

+- display Spiral in 3d could be easy.
+Dual waves for an electron with spin.

 - ability to create two wave functions and superimpose them, with varying complex ratio between

 - ability to alter speed of animation/calculation

 - ability to 'stick your finger in' and measure a state variable and thereby change the state

+- small key image indicating phase-color correspondence
+- time display, iterations,
+- some diagnostics for me?

+- Fourier transforms with http://www.fftw.org to xform space domain to momentum domain

 ------------------------------------------------ v3 definitions